gabrielmcg/Docker-docs/ops/test.md

 <ul class="ul">
 <li class="li"><strong class="ph b">Load balancers:</strong> The playbooks now support load balancers based on VRRP, using <code class="ph codeph">HAproxy</code> and <code class="ph codeph">keepalived</code>.
-The solution can deployed using these loadbalancers, external load balancers, no load load balancers or the legacy version of standalone load balancers.
+The solution can be deployed using these loadbalancers, external load balancers, no load balancers or the legacy version of standalone load balancers.
 </li>